Association of Women Sex Workers of Argentina: Present

+AMMAR now focuses on legal reform and changing their status to recognize sex work as wage labor.
+This would allow sex work to be recognized work giving them rights like a pension, healthcare and other benefits that other unions receive.
+AMMAR became a legal nonprofit in 2007, "Personeria Juridica".
+They represent and organize with thirty-thousand sex workers annually.
+They advocated for sex worker healthcare through partnerships with hospitals and the Sandra Cabrera Health Centre.
+AMMAR is actively is working on ways to reach out to sex workers by creating apps and websites to notify sex workers about police raids.
 In 2003, Elena Reynaga, Secretary General of Ammar, was in charge of closing the "II Meeting on HIV / AIDS in Latin America and the Caribbean," which was held in Cuba.
 Currently, the union has representation in more than half of the provinces of Argentina and its General Secretary is Georgina Orellano.
 In March 2015, the Contraventional and Misdemeanor Criminal Justice of the City of Buenos Aires, with the ruling of Court No. 8 by Dr. Natalia Molina, recognized sex work as an illegal activity, condemned the prosecution of sex workers and urged the government to regulate the activity.

 In 2013, Ammar commissioned the advertising agency Ogilvy & Mather to produce a series of advertisements in the form of street art.
 The campaign was named "Corners".
 The advertisements were placed on street corners.
 One side wall showed sexualized woman, the other women with children.
 On the side with children were the words 86 percent of sex workers are mothers.
 We need a law to regulate our work.